YuDan256/YuDan256/Calculator 1.8.1/README.md

-Calculator 1.8.1 by YuDan, Tsinghua University
+Calculator 1.8.1 by YuDan, Tsinghua University.
 The old operating system is deleted.